Hostile Takeovers

 What we do in hostile and contested M&A

-If you are a qualified investor and would like to know more on our expertise in hostile takeovers, please get in touch.
+If you are a qualified investor and would like to speak to us about a live hostile or contested situation, please get in touch.

 CONTACT US →